-First, an insurance fraud investigation generally involves proving a negative, meaning proving what has been claimed didn’t actually happen.
-Another way of stating this is the burden of proof is on the insurance company to prove what an individual reports is or isn’t true.
-The success of an investigation relies heavily on the honesty and memory of witnesses and the availability of factual data (e.g., surveillance tapes, cell phone records).
+Insurance fraud investigation usually involves proving a negative, meaning what has been claimed didn’t happen.
+Another way of stating this is the burden of proof is on the insurance company to prove what a claimant states is or isn’t true.
+The success of an investigation relies heavily on the honesty and memory of witnesses and the availability of fact data (e.g., surveillance tapes, cell phone records).
 The evidence needed for an insurance company to deny a claim because of fraud should be of the same stature that would convince a jury of a crime.

-The second reason fraud remains an issue is that it’s now organized.
+A reason fraud remains an issue is that it’s now organized.
 In the area of auto accident injuries, the insurance industry is challenged by a system where some participant medical providers and attorneys work together to obtain every dollar available in the insurance policy.
-Whether or not an injury was actually sustained is rarely a consideration.
+Whether or not an injury was sustained is rarely a consideration.